isomerpages/moe-sembawangsec/_outreach/Sexuality Education.md

 <h3>Information for Parents</h3>
 <br>
-<li>Parents may opt their children out of the Sexuality Education lessons, <u>eTeens</u> and/or supplementary sexuality education programmes by MOE-approved external providers.
+<li>Parents may opt their children out of the Sexuality Education lessons,&nbsp;<u>eTeens</u>&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.
 </li>
 <br>
-<li>Parents who wish to opt their children out of the <strong>Sexuality Education lessons</strong> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Parent_opt_out_form_2023.pdf">here</a>.
-The completed form is to be submitted by 23/02/2023.
+<li>Parents who wish to opt their children out of the&nbsp;<strong>Sexuality Education lessons</strong>&nbsp;need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="/files/Parent_opt_out_form_2023.pdf">here</a>.
+The completed form is to be submitted by&nbsp;23/02/2023.
 </li>
 <br>
-<li>Parents who wish to opt their children out of the <strong><u>eTeens</u> programme</strong> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/eTeens_Parents_Opt_out_Form_2023.pdf">here</a>.
+<li>Parents who wish to opt their children out of the&nbsp;<strong><u>eTeens</u> programme</strong>&nbsp;need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;<a href="/files/eTeens_Parents_Opt_out_Form_2023.pdf">here</a>.
 The completed form is to be submitted by 23/02/2023.
 </li>
 <br>
-<li>Parents can contact the school at (Tel: 67566760, e-mail: <a href="mailto: sembawang_ss@moe.edu.sg">sembawang_ss@moe.edu.sg</a> for discussion or to seek clarification about the school’s sexuality education programme.
+<li>Parents can contact the school at (Tel: 67566760, e-mail:&nbsp;<a href="mailto: sembawang_ss@moe.edu.sg">sembawang_ss@moe.edu.sg</a> for discussion or to seek clarification about the school’s sexuality education programme.
 </li>
 </ol>